awwea/daofinance/assets/features/SIG2DA_E.md

 - **Available Markets**: Gate.Io, Binance, Kucoin

 - **Fees**:
-  - **Management Fee**: 1%
-  payable on contract start
+  - **Management Fee**: 1%, due on contract start
   - **Performance Fee**:
     - 30% for trading capital up to $100K,
-    - 25% for trading capital up to $500K,
+    - 26% for trading capital up to $500K,
-    - 22% for trading capital up to $900K,
+    - 23% for trading capital up to $1000K,
+    - 20% for trading capital from $1000K,
-    payable on contract end within 24 hours, not applicable on the profits less then 2% per period.
+    due on contract end within 24 hours, not applicable on the profit less then 2% per period

 - **Penalties**:
-  - 5% penalty for breaking trading contract rules
+  - 5% penalty for breaking trading contract rules on first event
-  - Account suspension for 10 days and 10% penalty on recurring action
+  - 10% penalty and account suspension for 10 days on recurring event

 - **Bonus**:
-  - 2% from performance fee for every active customer
+  - 1% from performance fee for every active customer